markovchainsmoker/AIND-Planning/research_review.md

 #### Hierarchial Networks (HTN)
 HTN searches through actions that break down **recursively** using **task decomposition** and was first featured in Killzone 2, as the designers they wanted more control over the behaviors (approaching the Acting Humanly side).
 A **SHOP** (Simple Hierarchial Ordered Planner) turned out a big success, and allegedly the players were often suprised that the in-game bots were not in fact online players, thereby passing a type of **Turing test**.
 The later game Transformers used a similar **SHOP** algorithm which also tracked the (side)effects of all actions.

+Generally, SHOP focuses on two core issues in planning:
+- Planners can always benefit from being faster.
+This research in particular aims to show how total-order forward search (where each action is applied in order from the start state) can in fact be a more efficient way to encode domain knowledge.
+- For many types of planners, including HTN, their limitation is in the flexibility of the domain.
+Custom procedural functions can be hard to integrate when you don’t know how the planner may combine actions while planning.
+So instead, it can be better to limit the expressiveness of the planner (by imposing an order on the plans) to make it easy to insert custom logic.
+SHOP addresses these two issues to build a planner that can solve problems more efficiently using domain knowledge encoded as custom logic.

 ![state space](images/shop.png)

 ## PDDL: A Language with a Purpose?